 On December 21, 2023, the Court of Claims granted summary disposition to the Treasurer.
-The Court of Claims' holdings, which will be reordered here for clarity, were: (1) the legislators and advocacy groups as lobbyists do not have a special interest that provides them standing; (2) the claims of the individual taxpayers and the advocacy groups as associations are not ripe; (3) on the merits, MCL 206.51(1) requires the "current rate" to revert back to a baseline of 4.25% after every year there is an income tax rate cut; (4) mandamus relief and/or declaratory relief is improper; and (5) MCL 205.22 does not require a dismissal for lack of jurisdiction.
-P/A App'x at 115-47.
+The Court of Claim' holdings, which will be reordered here for clarity, were: (1) the legislators and advocacy groups as lobbyists do not have a special interest that provides them standing; (2) the claims of the individual taxpayers and the advocacy groups as associations are not ripe; (3) on the merits, MCL 206.51(1) requires the "current rate" to revert back to a baseline of 4.25% after every year there is an income tax rate cut; (4) mandamus relief and/or declaratory relief is improper; and (5) MCL 205.22 does not require a dismissal for lack of jurisdiction.